RIKEN-Microfluidics-Lab/ELASTomics/README-demo.md

 ## Raw sequence data
  All demultiplexed sequencing data have been deposited on the Sequencing Read Archive and are available for download under accession PRJNA841462.

+## FACS data
+ All fluorescence-activated cell sorting (FACS) data have been deposited on the "FACS_data" file.